2023 Most Popular Interdisciplinary Studies Associate Degree Schools in the Southeast Region

 Women make up 25% of the interdisciplinary studies majors at the school.

 You’ll be in good company if you decide to attend Northeast State Community College.
 It ranked #4 on our 2023 Most Popular Interdisciplinary Studies Associate Degree Schools in the Southeast Region list.
-Northeast State Technical Community College is a moderately-sized public school located in the rural area of Blountville.
+Northeast State Technical Community College is a medium-sized public school located in the rural area of Blountville.

-Georgia Military College came in at #6 in this year’s edition of the Most Popular Interdisciplinary Studies Associate Degree Schools in the Southeast Region ranking.
-Located in the town of Milledgeville, Georgia Military College is a public school with a moderately-sized student population.
+Georgia Military College did quite well in this year’s ranking of the most popular places for interdisciplinary studies students to get a associate degree.
+It came in at #6 on the list.
+Located in the distant town of Milledgeville, Georgia Military College is a public school with a moderately-sized student population.

 About 17% of the students majoring in interdisciplinary studies at the school are women while 83% are male.